edespino/cloudberry-site/docs/sys-utilities/gpssh.md

 **`sync_retries = attempts`**

-A non-negative integer that specifies the maximum number of times that `gpssh` attempts to connect to a remote Cloudberry Database host.
+A non-negative integer that specifies the maximum number of times that `gpssh` attempts to connect to a remote Apache Cloudberry host.
 The default is 3.
 If the value is 0, `gpssh` returns an error if the initial connection attempt fails.
 Increasing the number of attempts also increases the time between retry attempts.
 This parameter cannot be configured with a command-line option.

 The `-t` option also affects the time between retry attempts.